 - We allow users to unsubscribe by using the link at the bottom of each email

 If at any time you would like to unsubscribe from receiving future emails, you can follow the instructions at the bottom of each email and we will promptly remove you from ALL correspondence.

 General Data Protection Regulation (GDPR)

-In accordance with the General Data Protection Regulation (GDPR), which came into force in May 2018, we will use the information you provide to us when subscribing to our blog in order to send you blog updates, information about new travel experiences and offers and other relevant travel information you should enjoy.
+In accordance with the General Data Protection Regulation (GDPR), which came into force in May 2018, we will use the information you provide to us when subscribing to our blog in order to send you blog updates, information about new craft projects and other relevant offers you might enjoy.